 Present in 10 countries

 Eric James – Executive Director: Eric has nearly two decades of experience leading disaster relief and development projects for a number of NGOs worldwide.
-A co-founder of Field Ready, Eric has served NGOs as operations manager, emergency coordinator, country director and director of emergency response.
+A cofounder of Field Ready, Eric has served NGOs as operations manager, emergency coordinator, country director and director of emergency response.
 With a Ph.D. in International Development, he is a frequent lecturer on various issues related to humanitarianism and author of several books on the subject (see his author site here).
-Eric also serves on the board of RedR and is an Affiliated Expert of the Harvard Humanitarian Initiative.
+Eric was an Affiliated Expert of the Harvard Humanitarian Initiative and serves on the board of RedR-USA.
+In 2020, he was recognized by Rotary International with the STAR Humanitarian Award.

-Brynmor John - Global Technical Advisor: Bryn has a MSc in Advanced Product Design from Cardiff Metropolitan University and a BA in Industrial Design and Technology from Brunel University.
-Bryn has more than four years' experience as a furniture design engineer for Steelcase and Herman Miller based in the U.K. He developed home appliances for a range of brands including Boots, Gaggenau, Bosch and Panasonic.
-As head of design at Q Chip, Bryn was responsible for the development of biopharmaceutical drug-delivery production equipment and was a technical advisor and design consultant for a FabLab based in Cardiff, U.K.
+Brynmor John - Global Technical Advisor: Bryn spent more than four years as a furniture design engineer for Steelcase and Herman Miller, based in the U.K. He developed home appliances for a range of brands including Boots, Gaggenau, Bosch and Panasonic.
+As head of design at Q Chip, Bryn was responsible for the development of biopharmaceutical drug-delivery production equipment and was a technical advisor and design consultant for a FabLab based in Cardiff, U.K. Bryn holds a MSc in Advanced Product Design from Cardiff Metropolitan University and a BA in Industrial Design and Technology from Brunel University.

 Nezih Altay, PhD – Logistics/Operations: Nezih is an associate professor of operations management at the Driehaus College of Business at DePaul University.
 Orignally trained as a chemical engineer, his research specializes in after-sale service operations, disruption management and humanitarian supply chains.
 He serves as the U.S. regional editor of the Journal of Humanitarian Logistics & Supply Chain Management, area editor of the International Journal of Services Sciences, and editorial board member of Service Business, Production & Inventory Management Journal, and the International Journal of Integrated Supply Management.
 He is currently the vice president of awards for the College of Humanitarian Operations & Crisis Management, a special-interest group within the Production & Operations Management Society.